UPPMAX/bianca_workshops/docs/extra/containers.md

 !!! warning

-    Present setup of Transit may hinder you to perform this becasue of limited space.
+    Present setup of Transit may hinder you to perform this because of limited space.

 - In a Bianca session, navigate to the wharf